lasy/cpass/vignettes/cpass_vignette.md

 ### Visualizing subject's reported scores

-From the `CYCLE_level_diagnosis` table from this subject, we know that cycle #2 fulfilled the PMDD criteria while other cycles did not.
+From the `cycle_level_dx` table from this subject, we know that cycle #2 fulfilled the PMDD criteria while other cycles did not.

 To explore the scores reported during the 2nd cycle, the function `plot_subject_cycle_obs()` can be used.
 This function visualizes the reported score for a given cycle: